Paul Darrow: Career

 Darrow worked extensively in theatre and television.

-His television appearances include: Emergency – Ward 10, The Saint, Z-Cars, Dixon of Dock Green, Within These Walls, as the Sheriff of Nottingham in the 1975 BBC series The Legend of Robin Hood, as Mr. Tallboy in the 1973 adaptation of Dorothy L. Sayers' Murder Must Advertise, as Thomas Doughty in the television film Drake's Venture, Dombey and Son, Maelstrom, Making News, Pie in the Sky, Hollyoaks, Toast of London and Little Britain.
+His television appearances include: Emergency Ward 10, The Saint, Z-Cars, Dixon of Dock Green, Within These Walls, as the Sheriff of Nottingham in the 1975 BBC series The Legend of Robin Hood, as Mr. Tallboy in the 1973 adaptation of Dorothy L. Sayers' Murder Must Advertise, as Thomas Doughty in the television film Drake's Venture, Dombey and Son, Maelstrom, Making News, Pie in the Sky, Hollyoaks, Toast of London and Little Britain.
 He provided the voiceover for Biblical quotations in Richard Dawkins's The Root of All Evil?.
 He had a one-off appearance in the 1990 series of Cluedo, but did not play the murder victim.
 He was also the presenter of the BBC3 reality series Hercules (2004).

 Darrow appeared as the character Avon, for which he was best known, in all but the first episode of Blake's 7.
-Proud of his work on that series, Darrow acted as its most prolific spokesman, both in the UK and the US, during the late 1980s.
 In the mid-to-late 1990s, he purchased the rights to Blake's 7 and attempted to produce a big-budget follow-up mini-series, Blake's 7: A Rebellion Reborn.
-According to Darrow, it would have begun 25 years after the ending of the original series and might have included an ageing Avon passing the torch to a new generation.
+According to Darrow, it would have been set 25 years after the final episode of the BBC series.

-His film credits are few, but include roles as doctors in The Raging Moon (1971) and the Bond movie Die Another Day (2002), for which he filmed but much of his material was deleted before the film went on release to cinemas.
-Darrow appears briefly in the final product.
+His film credits are few, but include roles as doctors in The Raging Moon (1971) and the Bond movie Die Another Day (2002), for which he filmed but much of his material was deleted before the film was released in cinemas.

 Darrow recorded voice-overs and straplines for UK JACKfm station in Oxfordshire.
 He also provided the voice of the character Grand Moff Tarkin in the computer game Star Wars: Empire at War.
 He also voiced the character of Zarok in the PlayStation game MediEvil; his recordings were re-used in the game's 2019 remake.
 Darrow appeared in Emmerdale from 13 July 2009, playing Eddy Fox, Alan Turner's friend; he knows Turner as "Tank".
 He also played the character of Kaston Iago in the Kaldor City audio releases.

 Darrow also provided the voice of a main character in the PC game Hostile Waters: Antaeus Rising.

-The actress Glynis Barber, who played Soolin in Blake's 7, provided the voice for the main female character.
-The game was narrated by Tom Baker of Doctor Who fame.
+In October 1980, Darrow had a leading role as Stephen Bradley in BBC Radio 4’s 7-part adaptation of Jeffrey Archer’s debut novel Not a Penny More, Not a Penny Less, narrated by Archer himself.

 Darrow played the role of Sam Vimes in the 1998/99 touring production of the play based on Terry Pratchett's Discworld novel Guards!
 Guards!.

 In 2004, Darrow was the subject of the fourth volume of MJTV's "The Actor Speaks" audio CDs, featuring frank interviews and dramatic pieces, alongside guest Peter Miles, with a piece specifically written by Tanith Lee.